NirantK/blog/content/writing/reflectedglory.md

 # Identity

-I am not going to speak in platitudes about identity (and the related crisis).
-Frankly dear, I don't give a damn.

 I am here to tell you how to keep your identity small.
-But I'll share what I think is the bare minimum context you need to have:
+I'll share what I think is the bare minimum context you need to have:

-## Why should I keep my identity small?
+## Why should I keep my Identity small?

 [Paul Graham](http://www.paulgraham.com/identity.html) explains how keeping your identity small can be a competitive advantage: